digiaonline/docs/guides/common-procedures.md

 As a Nord Software employee, you are eligible to seek medical attention at any of Mehiläinen’s hospitals free of charge.

-Please avoid coming to the office if you are sick—it's good for you and for your buddies!
+Please avoid coming to the office if you are sick—it’s good for you and for your buddies!

 ## What to do before you leave for vacation